NWCalvank/nwcalvank.dev/app/content/blog/map/index.md

 ---
 title: Complete Guide to map
 date: "2020-06-10T22:12:03.284Z"
-description: "The gateway into Functional Programming."
+description: "The Functional Programming gateway drug."
 ---

 Iteration through a collection is one of the most common elements of a typical piece of software.